A Geometric Approach to Radial Correlation Type Problems: Introduction

-A general mean zero Gaussian measure, $\mu_n$, defined on $\mathbb{R}^n$ is a linear image of the standard Gaussian measure.
-The Gaussian Correlation Conjecture is formulated as follows : \begin{conj} For any $n\geq 1$, if $\mu$ is a mean zero Gaussian measure on $\mathbb{R}^n$, then for $K, M$, convex closed subsets of $\mathbb{R}^n$ which are symmetric around the origin, we have

-\end{conj} (See \cite{china} for a possible completed proof of this conjecture as well as additional references on this matter.)
+The Gaussian Correlation conjecture was a captivating problem in the field of convex geometry and probability theory.
 A \emph{less} general form of the Gaussian Correlation Conjecture first appeared in $1955$ in \cite{dunnet} and \emph{more} general form appeared a few years after in $1972$ by S. Das Gupta, M.L.
 Eaton, I. Olkin, M. Perlman, L.J.
 Savage and M. Sobel, in \cite{dasgu}.
 The one-dimensional case of the conjecture was proven by both Khatri and Sidak (independently) in $1966-67$ in \cite{khatri}, \cite{sidak} and \cite{sidakk}.
 The two-dimensional case was proven by Pitt in $1977$ in \cite{pitt}.
-Harg\'e proved the conjecture for ellipsoids in $1999$ (see \cite{harge}) and this same author continues to work on various cases of this conjecture.
-Additionally, Schechtman, Schlumprecht and Zinn proved partial results in $1998$ \cite{sh}.
-The subject is quite active and several specialists have worked on or are working on variations of the conjecture.
-Recently, as it was pointed out to me by M.Ledoux and S.Szarek, specialists have chosen to believe that this conjecture could also have counter-examples.
-I apologise if I don't include the work of more authors- unfortunately the list is prohibitively long.
+Harg\'e proved the conjecture for ellipsoids in $1999$ (see \cite{harge}).
+Schechtman, Schlumprecht and Zinn proved partial results in \cite{sh}.
+The subject was quite active and several specialists have worked on variations of the conjecture.
+At last, Thomas Royen in \cite{roy} successfully presented a complete proof of the conjecture.
+Impressively, Royen's proof is a very short proof.

-The main result of this paper (before proving Conjecture \ref{1}) will be the following: \begin{theo} The Gaussian Correlation Conjecture, for every two centrally-symmetric convex sets of at least dimension $4$, is true if for every two strips $S_1$ and $S_2$ in $\mathbb{R}^2$ we have: